Pharmacist charged in COVID-19 vaccine case to plead guilty

-MILWAUKEE (AP) — A Wisconsin pharmacist accused of trying to defrost and spoil dozens of vials of COVID-19 vaccine agreed Tuesday to plead guilty in federal court.
+MILWAUKEE (AP) — A Wisconsin pharmacist accused of trying to spoil dozens of vials of COVID-19 vaccine is facing 20 years in prison after he agreed Tuesday to plead guilty in federal court, prosecutors said.

-Steven Brandenburg, 46, of Grafton, is charged with two counts of attempting to tamper with consumer products.
-He faces a maximum sentence of 10 years and a $250,000 fine on each count, according to the plea deal.
+Steven Brandenburg, 46, of Grafton, is charged with two counts of attempting to tamper with consumer products, which is described in the plea deal as showing ”reckless disregard for the risk that another person will be placed in danger of death or bodily injury.”

+Brandenburg faces a maximum sentence of 10 years and a $250,000 fine on each count.
+He had originally been charged with attempted misdemeanor property damage but prosecutors warned more serious charges could follow if tests showed the doses were ruined.

 Police arrested Brandenburg on Dec.
 31 as part of an investigation into how 57 vials of the Moderna vaccine were left for hours outside a refrigerator at Advocate Aurora Health in Grafton, a Milwaukee suburb.
 The vials contained enough vaccine to inoculate more than 500 people.